-OTHER NOTES

-5 AUDITOR'S REMUNERATION

-Audit services:

-KPMG Australia - audit and review of financial reports 185,000 18 35,000

-Overseas KPMG firms - audit of financial reports 15,293 39,604

-Other services:

-KPMG Australia - taxation services 123,563 23 31,650

-Overseas KPMG firms - taxation services 101,367 10 34,818

-425,223 62 21,072

-Consolidat ed
+Consolidated

-2015 201
+2015 2014 \$000

-\$000 \$000
+\$000

+I. CAPITAL EXPENDITURE COMMITMENTS

-I. Capital expenditure commitments Aggregate amount of contracts for capital expenditure on property, plant and equipment, and intangibles: 995 988
+Aggregate amount of contracts for capital expenditure on property, plant and equipment and intangibles:

-Within one year 805 349 1.216
+Within one year 805 988

-One year or later and no later than five years 1,154 2,204
+One year or later and no later than five years 349 1,216

+1,154 2,204

 II.
+NON-CANCELLABLE OPERATING LEASE EXPENSE AND OTHER COMMITMENTS
-Non-cancellable operating lease expense and other commitments Future operating lease commitments not provided for in the financial

-statements which are payable:
+Future operating lease commitments not provided for in the financial statements which are payable:

 Within one year 2,748 2,588

 One year or later and no later than five years 10,854 4,893

 Later than five years 24,962 552

 38,564 8,033

-During the year the company announced plans to consolidate and integrate its at Mawson Lakes.
-A contractual commitment to lease premises at Mawson Lak operating lease expense commitments.
+During the year the company announced plans to consolidate and integrate its Adelaide operations in the Technology Park precinct at Mawson Lakes.
+A contractual commitment to lease premises at Mawson Lakes has been entered into and is included in the operating lease expense commitments.

-The group leases property under non-cancellable operating leases expiring from -

-group with a right of renewal, at which time all terms are renegotiated.
+The group leases property under non-cancellable operating leases expiring from one to fifteen years.
+Leases generally provide the group with a right of renewal, at which time all terms are renegotiated.
 Lease payments normally comprise a base amount and an adjustment for the consumer price index.